truleeinnovate/UpInterview/frontend/docs/INTERVIEW_ROUNDS_GUIDE.md

 Outsource interviewers are filtered using:
 1. Candidate experience
 2. Candidate role
 3. Skills mapped from Position
-   _(Position may contain more skills than candidate)_
-4. Interviewer availability (time-based)
+4. Interviewer availability
 5. Interviewer pricing

 ### Balance Validation
 - Organization wallet balance is checked
-- Higher-priced interviewers require sufficient balance
 - Round cannot be scheduled if balance is insufficient

 ---